2022 Washington wildfires

 The 2022 Washington wildfire season officially began in March 2022.
-As of August 4, 2022, there have been four large wildfires that have burned 30800 acre across the US state of Washington.
-This season started quieter than normal due to unusually colder weather that kept Eastern and Southeastern Washington burning index's largely below normal into July.
-As of October 2022, a total of 140000 acre of land in the state was burned – the fewest number of acres burned since 2012.
+There were four large wildfires that burnt 30800 acre across the US state of Washington.
+The season started quieter than normal due to unusually colder weather that kept Eastern and Southeastern Washington burning index's largely below normal into July.
+As of June 2026, a total of 140000 acre of land in the state was burned – the fewest number of acres burned since 2012.

 Background

 While the typical "fire season" in Washington varies every year based on weather conditions, most wildfires occur in between July and October.
 However, hotter, drier conditions can allow wildfires to start outside of these boundaries.
 Wildfires tend to start at these times of the year after moisture from winter and spring precipitation dries up.
 Vegetation and overall conditions are the hottest and driest in these periods.
 The increase of vegetation can make the fires spread easier.